You don’t need to be in the office 40 hours a week to be the most impactful leader. Fractional CMOs deliver results, not just face time.

 As a fractional CMO, you don’t have a permanent role at a company, so you have to set them up for success when you leave.

-For instance, you’ve been hired for a few months at Company A to build a strong lead gen strategy but, when your contract ends, there’s no one to take over (meaning the progress will stall).
+For instance, you’ve been hired for a few months at Company A to build a strong lead gen strategy, but when your contract ends, there’s no one to take over (meaning the progress will stall).

 To make sure the handoff is smooth, you may have to train internal teams or hire a replacement to keep things going.